grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/get-started.md

 ### Step 6: Run tests in CI

 We recommend using a CI workflow to run end-to-end tests to continuously check for breakages.
-The following Github workflow will run end-to-end tests against a range of Grafana versions for every PR in your Github repository.
+The following Github workflow runs end-to-end tests against a range of Grafana versions for every PR in your Github repository.

 :::note
 This is a generic example based on a backend plugin.
 You may need to alter or remove some of the steps in the `playwright-tests` job before using it in your plugin.